jessicarubinwilliams/currency-exchanger/README.md

-## _THIS PROJECT IS AN ENVIRONMENT TEMPLATE FOR FUTURE PROJECTS_

-## _This project is not in a complete or portfolio ready state, and should not be considered representational of professional work._

 # _Currency Exchanger_

-#### _A web-based application to convert an amount in U.S. dollars and then choose which currency it should be converted to using today's exchange rate._
+#### _A web-based application to convert an amount in U.S. dollars to the currency of the user's choice._

 #### _By **Jessica R. Williams**_